jimfeyereisen/jimfeyereisen.github.io/tiletrail-info.md

 cover-img: "/assets/img/background.png"
 ---

+TileTrail is the first mobile app that I have created.
+I always enjoyed tricky brain teasers and memory games.
+One day, I decided to develop such a game on my own.
+I took inspiration from a retro game with 4 blinking tiles which I always liked to play.
+I added different modes, in-game currency and themes to make the game more exciting and less monotonous.
-TileTrail is the first mobile app that I developed.
-It is a simple and casual game which challenges your memory.
-TileTrail is currently available on the App Store for iPhone.
+Currently, TileTrail is available on the App Store for iPhone.

 You can visit the [TileTrail website](https://jimfeyereisen.github.io/tiletrail/) for further information.